suvratapte/Maurice-Bach-Notes/README.md

 12. [**Multiprocessor Systems**](12-Multiprocessor-Systems.md)
 13. [**Distributed UNIX Systems**](13-Distributed-UNIX-Systems.md)

+I read this book in a course taught by **Dr. Vijay Gokhale**.

-If you feel that corrections are required, please let me know! :)
+If you feel that corrections are required, feel free to create a PR! :)